davidparker/streetwise.github.io/index.markdown

         public const string OrderItemCannotBeEdited = "Order item with OrderRowId {{ID}} cannot be edited due to status";
         public const string OrderCannotBeFound = "Order with ID {{ID}} cannot be found for updating";
         public const string OrderCannotBeEdited = "Order with ID {{ID}} cannot be edited due to current status";
+        public const string InvalidOrMissingOrder = "Order is invalid or null";
+        public const string AddressMissing = "The delivery address is missing";
+        public const string NoOrderItemsPresent = "An order must have order items";
+        public const string OrderValueZero = "An order must have a total value more than zero";
+        public const string OrderTotalMisMatch = "Order total, does not match with order items.  item.Qty*item.PurchasePrice = RowTotal.";
+        public const string OrderCannotBeRefunded = "Order {{ID}} cannot be refunded as it is not yet completed.";
+        public const string OrderItemCannotBeRefunded = "Order item {{ID}} cannot be refunded as it is not yet completed";
 ```